 If your dental implants have been properly placed, food will not be able to get underneath them.
 Even the day after your dental implant surgery, there is no space for food to slip past your implant screws.
 However, dental implants that were placed poorly may drift and move, which may allow food to get into the gum line, which can cause infection.

 Once your dental implants have fully healed, and your permanent prosthetic teeth are placed, you will never have to worry about food getting under your implants.
 There will not be a way for food to get past the screws in your jawbone, and you will not have to worry about any kind of dietary restriction.

 Most patients can return to a normal diet around two weeks after their dental implant surgery.
 This will depend on how quickly your gums and jaw heal, and so some patients may have a shorter or longer timeframe.
 Activities like smoking (of any kind) can delay healing, so you should avoid smoking during healing.

 If you are only replacing one or a few teeth, most patients can resume normal eating habits a couple of weeks after the surgery.
-If you get all-on-four dental implants, you will be using temporary teeth and won’t receive your permanent prosthetic until after your gums have completely healed.
+If you get 4-on-1 full arch dental implants, you will be using temporary teeth and won’t receive your permanent prosthetic until after your gums have completely healed.
 During this healing period, you should exercise caution and avoid food that is very hard, chewy, etc. (see below for specific suggestions).
 Once you receive your permanent teeth, you will not have any dietary restrictions.

 After about a week following your dental implant surgery, you can start to reintroduce more solid foods.
 This should be done gradually since you want to avoid irritating your gums or implants.
 Good foods to introduce that are solid, but still soft, include: